njgarner/CSC289-Flashcard-Generator/README.md

 # User instructions

+1. **Clone the Repository**

-1. Clone the project to your local machine and configure interpreter.
+Clone the project to your local machine using Git, and configure your Python interpreter as needed.

-2. Reference lab documentation/information.
-2. Download the necessary files, in accordance to their version/dependencies.
-3. Analyze and review branch contents.
+2. **Review Lab Documentation**

+Refer to the provided lab materials and documentation for setup guidance.

+3. **Download Dependencies**

+Install all required files and packages according to the specified versions in the ``requirements.txt`` or relevant setup files.

+4. **Review Branch Contents**

+Explore and analyze the contents of each branch to understand feature development and version differences.

+5. **Launch and Use the Framework**

-4. Begin using the correlating software or framework.
+Begin working with the associated software or framework, following project-specific instructions and best practices.

 ## Instructions for connecting to Database